netomantonio/matrix-protocol/OIF_OPERATOR_INTELLIGENCE_FRAMEWORK.md

 2. **Specialized archetypes MUST be validated via MOC** and cannot supersede canonical archetypes.
 3. **Ephemeral archetypes MUST NOT persist** beyond their originating session or scope.
 4. All archetypes MUST comply with OIF explicability standards.
+5. **Canonical archetype prompts MUST NEVER be overridden or modified.**

 ### 🔧 Archetype Metadata (Normative Extension)